Verifiable Randomness Function (VRF)

 Cancel request and receive refund (consumer)

 In rare cases, it is possible that request cannot be fulfilled, and consumer does not receive requested random words.
-To refund deposited $KLAY in such cases, one must first cancel request by calling cancelRequest inside of VRFCoordinator and then withdraw $KLAY (withdrawTemporary) from temporary account inside of Prepayment contract.
+To refund deposited $KAIA in such cases, one must first cancel request by calling cancelRequest inside of VRFCoordinator and then withdraw $KAIA (withdrawTemporary) from temporary account inside of Prepayment contract.
 In both cases, consumer smart contract has to be the sender (msg.sender).
 Our consumer smart contract therefore has to include such auxiliary function(s) to make appropriate calls.
 If we do not add such functions to consumer contract, it will not be possible to cancel request and withdraw funds deposited to temporary account.
 Deposited funds will be then forever locked inside of Prepayment contract.

 The code listing below is an example of function inside of consumer contract to cancel and withdraw funds from temporary account.